dhall-lang/dhall-lang/standard/types.md

 ### Type annotations

-A type annotation of the form:
+Simplify a type annotation by removing the annotation:

-    t : T

-... is semantically identical to:

-    (λ(x : T) → x) t

-... and the normalization rule for type annotations reflects that semantic
-equivalence:

     t₀ ⇥ t₁